wp-statistics/wp-statistics/readme.txt

 This is a security fix, please update immediately.

 == Changelog ==
+= dev-master =
+* Added suggestion notice in the log pages.
+* Added new option for enable/disable notices.

 = 12.3.6.1 =
 * Improvement i18n strings.
 * Improvement GDPR, Supported for DNT-Header.